 Christy Huff, MD, is a cardiologist residing in the U.S. and director of Benzodiazepine Information Coalition.
 Dr. Huff experienced benzodiazepine adverse effects and injury firsthand after three weeks of prescribed Xanax use for insomnia in 2015.
 Over a three-year period, she slowly tapered off benzodiazepines utilizing Valium and suffered disabling withdrawal symptoms for the entirety of her taper.
 Her personal experience led her to realize the serious risks of these drugs and the severity of the benzodiazepine withdrawal syndrome, neither of which were emphasized during her medical training.
 Dr. Huff specifically advocates for better education of physicians regarding the adverse effects of benzodiazepines and how to safely taper patients off these drugs.

 Nicole Lamberson, PA is a physician assistant residing in the U.S. and a member of the outreach team for Medicating Normal.
 Nicole also serves on the Medical Advisory Board of Benzodiazepine Information Coalition and she co-founded The Withdrawal Project, a grassroots community effort of Inner Compass Initiative.
-She has also volunteered annually on World Benzodiazepine Awareness Day since its inception.
 She is also a member of the prescribed harm community, having been a patient herself after being prescribed Xanax in 2005 for “work stress.”
 Misdiagnosed benzodiazepine tolerance withdrawal and adverse effects subsequently led to prescribed polypharmacy—including two benzodiazepines prescribed simultaneously, a Z-drug, an antidepressant, a stimulant, and an antipsychotic.
 A medically-recommended rapid “detox” in 2010 ultimately resulted in a severe and protracted withdrawal syndrome (neurotoxicity) that persists to date.

 Dr Mark Horowitz is a training psychiatrist and researcher, who has a PhD from King’s College London on the neurobiology of depression and the action of antidepressants.
 He also, for many years, took the drugs he prescribed.
 When he tried to come off them he had a quick and sharp education into the world of withdrawal and the lack of knowledge in the medical field about this topic.
 Since then he has tried to bring more awareness to the topic of safe de-prescribing of psychotropic drugs through his academic work, including articles published on how to safely taper antidepressants and antipsychotics, and work with the Royal College of Psychiatrists in the UK on developing their guidance for patients stopping antidepressants.
 He is currently the clinical research fellow on the RADAR trial in London, looking at the effect of gradually tapering people with schizophrenia off their antipsychotics.